weaveworks/weave-gitops-enterprise/docs/acceptance_testing.md

 - ***Automatic installation:*** Test frame work automatically installs the  core and enterprise controllers and setup the management cluster along with required repository, resources, secrets and entitlements etc. Any subsequent test runs will skip the management cluster setup and starts the test execution straight away.
 You need to recreate the kind cluster in case you want to install new enterprise version/release for testing.

+You may needed to add a `MANAGEMENT_CLUSTER_CNAME` entry to `/etc/hosts` file e.g. `192.168.0.5 weave.gitops.enterprise.com` (where `192.168.0.5` is test host's ip address) before start running the tests.

 - ***Manual installation:*** You can manually install and setup core and enterprise controllers without running acceptance test.
 You must create the config repository i.e. `CLUSTER_REPOSITORY` prior to running the following command.
 The core controllers can not be installed if `CLUSTER_REPOSITORY` doesn't exists.
 Manual creation of cluster repository is only required for manual installation.

-	You may be be prompted for administrator password while running the below script.
+	You may be prompted for administrator password while running the below script.
 It is needed to add a `MANAGEMENT_CLUSTER_CNAME` entry to `/etc/hosts` file e.g. `192.168.0.5 weave.gitops.enterprise.com` (where `192.168.0.5` is test host's ip address).

 	`test/utils/scripts/wego-enterprise.sh setup $(pwd)`